 But as with every technological decisions there are some pros and cons.
-And you should consider the hidden implications of this move, so we have compared how a platform like Now Assistant (with its 'Now Cards') is different from Adaptive Cards:
+And you should consider the hidden implications of this move, so we have compared how a platform like Digital Assistant (with it's Cards) is different from Adaptive Cards:

 Pros of using Adaptive Cards

 Apart from a wider perspective on Card-based UX more generally, Adaptive Cards is Microsoft's attempt to be part of the development.
 And there are many solid aspects to it:

 Written in JSON: Adaptive Cards is a 'description' or a 'recipe' for how a Card should be structured, the styling or skinning of the Card is then subsequently customized by the service into which the Adaptive Card is deployed.

 Write once, deploy everywhere: This attains the much sought after holy grail of developing a Card just once to use it anywhere.

 Adaptive Cards is also widely used across a whole range of Microsoft products.
 It is soon shipping to Skype, Microsoft Teams, Windows 10 system notifications and Cortana skills and will come to be the dominating standard for any Card-like UI in any of Microsoft's products.
 Initially, it was dreamt up to be platform agnostic with potential use cases for Slack, Line, Telegram, Facebook Messenger etc., but most of those have been deprioritized for the time being (despite the Bot Framework adding support for more and more channels).